|We have two very good pellets generally

 In the future, the PFI (Pellet Fuel Institute) will be redefining the standards and labeling of pellets.
 They will be dropping the "Super Premium" label and instead require all pellets be labelled with the testing results, and be labelled Premium.
 So, you'll have to look at the fine print, similar to checking your food at the market.
-This won't be effecting the quality of the pellets, just the labeling, So compare and you'll see the Turman pellets will one of the best.
+This won't be effecting the quality of the pellets, just the labeling.
+So compare and you'll see that Turman & EasyBlaze pellets are some of the best.

 What does all that